MoonPoet/xaprb-src/content/blog/defining-moments-in-database-history.md

 ### Stream-Oriented Databases

-The final category of data technologies I think is going to end up defining a standalone category is stream-oriented, pub-sub, queueing, or messaging---choose your terminology; they're different but related.
+The other enduring standalone category I see today is stream-oriented, pub-sub, queueing, or messaging---choose your terminology; they're different but related.
 These databases are essentially logs or buses (and some of them have names that indicate this).
 Instead of permanently storing the data and letting you retrieve and mutate it, the concept is insertion, immutable storage in order, and later reading it out again (potentially multiple times, potentially deleting on retrieval).

 Why would you want this?
 It's not obvious at first glance, but this "river of data, from which everything in the enterprise can drink" architecture is at once enormously powerful and enormously virtuous.
-It enables things that otherwise would require all kinds of gyrations and effort, while simultaneously simplifying things greatly.
+It enables data processing patterns that otherwise require contortions and great effort, but makes them clean and easy.

 The typical enterprise data architecture quickly becomes a nightmare spaghetti tangle.
 Data flows through the architecture in weird ways that are difficult to understand and manage.
 And problems like performance, reliability, and guarantees about hard things such as processing order, are prime motivators for a lot of complexity that you can solve or avoid with a queue or streaming database.